 CFI checkride is like none other.
 In this one, you demonstrate that you are in control.
 Call for breaks.
 Let the DPE know that you need to stretch out, take a walk, need a breath of fresh air.
 And then just do so.
 In real life, when you are really teaching, you would be doing so.
 I know I do.

 Bring some snacks with you.
-And no, not the “cheetos” won’t cut it.
+And no, “cheetos” won’t cut it.
 Your body and your mind needs nutrition.
 Bring an energy bar, or 2, some almonds or trail mix and lots of water.
 And use it. keep yourself replenished with minerals, vitamins and hydrate.

 Most failures are due to lack of rest, nutrition, or hydration.
 And not due to lack of knowledge or skill.